You Know Your Return. Do You Know What Your Money Funds?

 Why do impact stocks tend to perform well?

 Three structural reasons.
 First, large addressable markets — the world's biggest problems are also its biggest markets, and companies solving them often have decades of runway.
 Second, regulatory tailwinds — policy increasingly favors solutions over polluters, shifting capital flows in impact companies' favor.
-Third, quality alignment — many impact leaders also score highly on fundamentals: strong margins, durable competitive moats, and disciplined balance sheets.
+Third, quality alignment — many impact leaders also score highly on fundamentals: strong margins, durable moats, and disciplined balance sheets.
 They tend to be quality companies first and impact companies second, which is why a quality screen applied to the impact universe so often surfaces top performers.

 What are examples of impact investments?